Skip to main content

 How do I see what the SDK is doing?

-• Watch Logcat for:
+• Watch Logcat with tag filter DesmoSDK for:

 • Session start/stop events.